kubernetes/website/docs/tasks/debug-application-cluster/audit.md

 The structure of audit events changes when enabling the `AdvancedAuditing` feature flag.
 This includes some cleanups, such as the `method` reflecting the verb evaluated by the [authorization layer](/docs/admin/authorization/) instead of the [HTTP verb](/docs/admin/authorization/#determine-the-request-verb).
-Also, instead of always generating two events per request, events are recorded with an associated "stage."
+Also, instead of always generating two events per request, events are recorded with an associated "stage".
 The known stages are:

 - `RequestReceived` - The stage for events generated as soon as the audit handler receives the request.